sap-tutorials/Tutorials/tutorials/data-lake-sof-multiple-directories/data-lake-sof-multiple-directories.md

 This diagram represents the folder structure hierarchy of the ORDERS table, for years 2020 to 2022 for ORDERS table there will be yearly data and from 2023 onwards to 2025, the table will have monthly data as well.
-In this case, we will create the folder structure in such a way that for ORDERYEAR=2020, it will query the data for that particular year i.e. 2020.
-We can also query the data for a particular month from that year and that is when ORDERMONTH and ORDERYEAR parameters comes into role. `SELECT * FROM ORDERS WHERE ORDERYEAR=2023 AND ORDERMONTH=05;` to skip parsing any data files under all the other directories for better performance.
+In this case, you will create the folder structure in such a way that for ORDERYEAR=2020, it will query the data for that particular year i.e. 2020.
+You can also query the data for a particular month from that year and that is when ORDERMONTH and ORDERYEAR parameters comes into role. `SELECT * FROM ORDERS WHERE ORDERYEAR=2023 AND ORDERMONTH=05;` to skip parsing any data files under all the other directories for better performance.

 Make sure to note that data has been already loaded into the File Container.
 Here, I have used the **LOAD Statement** to load the data from an external entity (Amazon S3 bucket) with Scale factor 100.
 The scale factor measures the size of the input data.
 Below is the query to load the data into File container.
 This data will be loaded into the ORDERS Table which will be created in the HDLRE either by the HDLRE User that you might have created or by the HDLADMIN user.